mircealungu/mircea/thoughtstream.md

 sept 20

-morning swimming in the cold sea makes happy. and wakes one up better than the most italian espresso.
+morning swimming in the sea. it's cold. makes happy. and wakes one up better than the most Italian espresso.

 sep 13